pool

 Note

-The pool can be used as context manager too, in which case it will be closed at the end of the block:
+The pool can be also used as a context manager, in which case it will be opened (if necessary) on entering the block and closed on exiting it:

 with ConnectionPool(...) as pool: # code using the pool